 CMMS vs Fleet Management Software

 The standalone cloud product, fleet management software includes multiple functions that optimize the work vehicles from a central platform, it is similar to the CMMS software.
 The major function of the software is to minimize the risks and increase efficiency with vehicle tracking, maintenance, supply chain, and speed management with fuel monitoring.
 Whereas CMMS helps to increase asset reliability, and equipment life by standardizing workflows and maintenance operations.

 What is the best CMMS software?

-Fiix: The AI-supported CMMS software that helps in maintenance management to stay ahead of the preventive maintenance schedules.
+Fiix: The AI-supported CMMS that helps in maintenance management to stay ahead of the preventive maintenance schedules.

 The core features of the product include,